KanchanaKumudini/Buffer-Overflow/README.md

 ![27](https://user-images.githubusercontent.com/50174329/80063613-e6d94580-8553-11ea-838c-c7c404079277.PNG)

-type y and this time the return vale is 51 instead of 41 that means we were able to successfully over right the return address and the caller EBP.
+type y and this time the return vaule is 51 instead of 41 that means we were able to successfully over write the return address and the caller EBP.

 22. Again type info registers and we can see that the eip and ebp has been over written.